 Pierogi dish in Cracow, Poland.

-The point is: I’m extremely happy for both experiences, but I could only have ever fulfilled them because of these unique situations.
+The point is: I’m extremely happy for both experiences, but I could only have ever fulfilled them because I opened myself up to trying new things.

 6. In fact, try everything